 • Lucas Oil Stadium: Home of the Colts.
 Located at 500 S. Capitol Avenue.

-The strategies: Arriving and getting around Indianapolis
+Arriving and getting around Indianapolis

 Indianapolis International Airport (IND) is located southwest of the downtown area and serves most major U.S. cities.
 Each of the prominent U.S. carriers (American, Delta, United, Southwest) as well as budget options such as Spirit and Allegiant, operate service out of IND.